 Teaching the Bounce Pass

-The bounce pass, as its name implies, requires the basketball to hit the floor prior to arriving at its recipient.
+The bounce pass, as the name implies, requires the basketball to hit the floor prior to arriving at its recipient.
 Placing a marker or a dot between each pairing of young children will give them a target to focus on and help them better understand where on the floor the basketball needs to bounce.
 Chalk or tape will also work well.

 The faster you can get kids into performing the bounce pass, the easier it will be for you to start seeing what it is that each child needs to work on.
-Expect every child will have different passing strengths and weaknesses.
+Expect that every child will have different passing strengths and weaknesses.

 Teaching the Chest Pass